Daniel-KM/Omeka-S-module-Vips/README.md

 thumbnail according to the point of attention, that may not be the center (gravity).

+Furthermore, a bash or php script is provided to create all thumbnail in bulk from the command line very quickly.

 This module requires a package installed on the server that is less common than ImageMagick or GD, but provided natively by all main linux distributions: [vips].